 When a project is pitched to the board or executive team and they give conditional approval, they typically want the solution as quickly as possible—and for good reason.
 For example, the faster the upgrade is completed, the less costly it is and the sooner the organization can start to realize returns.

 However, in many cases, the first date communicated for the completion of the project is an unrealistic target—and sometimes downright impossible.
 On the surface, it seems simple to implement a new and improved ecommerce experience.
-But below the surface, there are direct and indirect impacts to operational processes, competing projects, day-to-day jobs, vacations, and holidays that can impact the agency and client teams’ availability.
+But below the surface, there are direct and indirect impacts on operational processes, competing projects, day-to-day jobs, vacations, and holidays that can impact the agency and client teams’ availability.
 Success is a balancing act between speed, quality, and cost.

 On top of that, nearly every ecommerce project must navigate changing priorities, changing requirements, and new obstacles that arise.
 When possible, it’s best to set timeline targets by identifying the internal team that will work on the project and figuring out how much availability they’ll have on a weekly basis to work on the project.
 Build in slack time for competing priorities and unforeseen challenges.

-As you assemble your internal ecommerce team, keep in mind that your agency partner can fill in where you have gaps.
+As you assemble your internal ecommerce team, remember that your agency partner can fill in where you have gaps.
 They can help you identify those gaps, and the right personnel to fill them in.
 They can also help you finalize your timeline by reflecting on similar projects they’ve worked on.
 And most importantly, they can set you up to communicate anticipated key milestones throughout your organization with confidence.

 Additionally, there may be other priorities that can impact the timeline.
 For instance, your organization may be committed to a hard deadline due to marketing campaigns, seasonality, ongoing projects, or the launch of a product.
 These factors should be weighed against the timeline expectations and may impact the list of features for your upgrade.